openstack-archive/senlin/doc/source/user/policies.rst

 Showing the Details of a Policy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can use the :command:`policy-show` command to show the properties of a
+You can use the :command:`openstack cluster policy show` command to show the
-policy.
-You need to provide an identifier to the :program:`senlin` command
+properties of a policy.
+You need to provide an identifier to the command
 line to indicate the policy object you want to examine.
 The identifier can be
 the ID, the name or the "short ID" of a policy object.
 For example::

-  $ senlin policy-show dp01
+  $ openstack cluster policy show dp01
   +------------+------------------------------------------------------------+
   | Property   | Value                                                      |
   +------------+------------------------------------------------------------+